 Below is an example of a diagnostic view of classroom data.
 Here the diagnostic clearly indicates that there is a domain that is well-below the other domains and subject.
 The Base Ten domain is 72 scale score points below the Geometry domain.
 Base Ten domain is also well below all of the reading domains.
 This suggests that the students in this class need additional instruction and practice with the Base Ten domain.
 This is particularly important with Common Core math instruction as each domain depends on proficiency with the other domains.

 When comparing math and reading scores it is important to recognize that these are separate test events from separate days.
 For example, it is possible the math test was given first thing on a Tuesday morning while the reading test was administered on a Friday afternoon.
 When possible, it is best to confirm between-domain and between-subject differences over multiple data points.

 Diagnostic data at the student level

 Track My Progress diagnostic data at the student level can serve several purposes.
-For all students the diagnostic data provides a quick overview of the student's current status with the Common Core Standards for reading and math.
+For all students the diagnostic data provides a quick overview of the student's current status with the Common Core Standards for ELA and Math.
 In a team meeting or a parent-teacher conference the diagnostic view for a student provides everyone with a quick overview of how the student has been progressing.
 Additionally, the data can be viewed over time by clicking through the progression of testing windows at the top of the graph to see how the profile changes and responds to interventions.